 Roger has now acquired a unique and highly specific skill set which has culminated in the opening of a dedicated headache and migraine treatment centre in Melbourne.
 The Melbourne Headache Centre provides access to cutting edge manual therapy techniques, modified from traditional physiotherapy techniques, and renowned for its diagnostic accuracy and success rate in suitable clients.
 The clinic has now provided relief to thousands of sufferers with people travelling from all over regional Victoria, Tasmania, South Australia, New South Wales, New Zealand and USA to access treatment.

 Having consulted for over 4000 hours with over 1000 clients, Roger is one of the most experienced practitioners in Australia in using the Watson Headache ® Approach.
 Roger's unique skill set and experience have seen him sought out by other therapists with an interest in headache and migraine.
-This sees Roger hosting clinicians from around Australia, New Zealand and Switzerland, in his clinic to help them better understand the role of the neck in headache and migraine, with the hope that the Watson Headache ® Approach will continue to broaden its reach.
+This sees Roger hosting clinicians from around Australia, New Zealand, Switzerland and the United Kingdom, in his clinic to help them better understand the role of the neck in headache and migraine, with the hope that the Watson Headache ® Approach will continue to broaden its reach.

 By invitation, Roger has assisted Dean Watson on the Watson Headache ® Institute Level 1 foundation course, and in 2016 was invited to the Inaugural Headache Symposium in Sydney to present a workshop on running a Headache Clinic, and to deliver the closing remarks.